// blog/calculators/

 US State Sales Tax Rates: What to Expect

 Five US states charge no state-level sales tax: Alaska, Delaware, Montana, New Hampshire, and Oregon.
-Alaska and Montana allow local governments to impose their own taxes, so the combined rate is not always zero — but there is no statewide rate.
+Alaska and Montana let local governments impose their own taxes, so the combined rate is not always zero, but there is no statewide rate.

-The remaining 45 states (plus Washington D.C.) charge between 2.9% and 7.25% at the state level.
-The highest combined rates — once local additions are factored in — routinely exceed 10% in certain cities.
+The remaining 45 states, plus Washington D.C., charge between 2.9% and 7.25% at the state level.
+Once local additions are factored in, the highest combined rates routinely exceed 10% in certain cities.

 State rate tiers

 These are state base rates only.
-Tennessee's 7% base rate, for instance, can reach 9.75% with local levies in certain counties — making it among the highest effective combined rates in the country despite appearing mid-range when looking at the state rate alone.
+Tennessee's 7% base rate, for example, can reach 9.75% with local levies in certain counties.
+That makes it one of the highest effective combined rates in the country, even though the state rate alone looks mid-range.

 Common product exemptions